Skip to content

 wp_ajax_{$action}

 This hook allows developers to handle custom AJAX endpoints.
-The wp_ajax_ hooks follow the format wp_ajax_$action, where $action variable comes from the action GET/POST parameter submitted to the admin-ajax.php endpoint.
+The wp_ajax_ hooks follow the format wp_ajax_$action, where the $action variable comes from the action GET/POST parameter submitted to the admin-ajax.php endpoint.

 This hook only fires for logged-in users, so by default, only users with the Subscriber+ role can access the attached function on the hook.
 A proper permission and nonce check is still needed to secure the function attached to this hook.

-Example of hook implementation :
+Example of hook implementation:

 add_action( 'wp_ajax_foobar', 'my_ajax_foobar_handler' );